Ethical Principles

 Environmental and Material Consciousness

-we prioritize sustainable, reclaimed, renewable, or responsibly sourced materials whenever feasible
+prioritize sustainable, reclaimed, renewable, or responsibly sourced materials

 Creative Responsibility and Thoughtfulness

-we design with intention, curiosity, and care for context, community, and meaning
+grow interpersonal relationships with curiosity and care for context, community, and meaning

-we regard design as a bridge to connect, support, and empower
+regard communication as a bridge to connect, support, and empower

 Ethical Business Practices